The best Xbox holiday deals: Black Friday prices are back

 Xbox One X bundle with Star Wars Jedi: Fallen Order, FIFA 20 or Madden NFL 20 and extra controller: $349

 Antonline (via Walmart) is bundling the Xbox One S with the deluxe edition of Star Wars Jedi: Fallen Order for $199 -- the Black Friday low.
 If you're a Star Wars fan, this is the bundle to get -- Fallen Order got enthusiastic reviews, and the deluxe edition adds bonus skins for the BD-1 and Stinger Mantis as well as a digital art book and 90 minutes of behind the scenes footage from the making of the game.
 Oh, and the bundle also includes a free month of Xbox Live Gold.
+(Note: You can order it now, but it's expected to ship after Christmas.)
 Read our Xbox One S review.

 The Rise of Skywalker hits theaters this week, and The Mandalorian is all the rage.
 But if you can't get enough Star Wars, Jedi: Fallen Order is just the fix you're looking for.
 This top-notch single-player game -- think "Tomb Raider in the Star Wars universe" -- takes place between Revenge of the Sith and A New Hope, and features plenty of lightsabers, AT-ATs, stormtroopers, droids and everything in between.
+(Note: This is expected to ship after Christmas.)
 Read our Jedi: Fallen Order review.

 Ramp up the action of all your favorite driving games with Logitech's G920 steering wheel specifically designed for the Xbox One.
 Solid steel ball bearings, stainless steel paddle shifters and helical gearing -- now selling for 50% off at Best Buy.